 I find the cleaning jobs very therapeutic, especially when it comes to knobs, controls, and WOOD!

-If you’d like me to look at your Yamaha CA series amplifier, you need only get in touch.
-I’d be happy to help!
+If you’d like me to look at your Yamaha CA series amplifier, get in touch.
+I’d be more than happy to take care of your amplifier for you, or any Yamaha amplifier from this great series of products.